 "So I know."
 I glanced away from him and felt immediately heart broken.
 My hands started to shake.

-"Whoa, whoa!"
-A deep voice whispered into my ear.
+"Whoa, whoa!" a deep voice whispered into my ear.
 I felt strong arms holding me up.
 "What happened to you?"
 I didn't get to answer.
 The train jerked forward, and I stumbled knocking my head against the metal handle placed at the top of the seat.
 My world went into a deeper black I didn't know existed.

 The lighting was what woke me up.
-It streamed across my face from a near by window.
+It streamed across my face from a nearby window.
 I blinked a few times trying to remember everything, anything.
 My mind came up blank.
 I slowly moved my sore body, stretching.
 Where in the world was I?

-My whole body was aching, and my bones felt heavy.
-My tongue felt like sand paper in my mouth.
+My whole body was aching, and my bones were heavy.
+My tongue was like sand paper in my mouth.
 I lingered at the edge of the bed for a while.
 Just sitting there and waiting for someone to come.
 Who that someone was, well that was the question.
 I slowly let my feet touch the soft carpeted ground.
 I eased my weight onto them and I took a couple of staggering steps forward.
 My head was dizzy and the world spun a few times before it righted itself.

 Double doors were standing as my way out.
 I took small steps forward and eased the door open a crack.
 I poked my head out and peered into the rich hallway.
 It was huge, as big as a hallway you would walk down in school.
 The floors were made of wood.
 Paintings lined the walls and there was a couple of hall tables with bright flowers.